oscar-besga-panel/JedisExtraUtils/README.md

 These include

 * Synchronization: primitives to synchronize process and threads one with other
   * Lock: exclusive locks.
 Normal locks, also interrupting locks and a java Lock implementation.
+    Also, notification locks, that uses a asynchronous notification system to know it another lock has released the grip and they can proceed to get the lock, without poolling
   * Semaphores
   * CountDownLatch: count down to open the flood gates and allow all waiters to progress
 * Collections: redis-backed implementation of Java collection interfaces, with all data stored on Redis, like